Justin Currie: Family and personal life

-Currie’s father John Currie was chorusmaster for the Royal Scottish National Orchestra Chorus from 1965 to 1984 and music director of the Los Angeles Master Chorale from 1986 to 1991.
+Currie’s father, John Currie, was chorusmaster of the Royal Scottish National Orchestra Chorus from 1965 to 1984 and music director of the Los Angeles Master Chorale from 1986 to 1991.

 Currie's cousin is singer-songwriter Nick Currie, known as "Momus".

 As of 2013 Currie had been in a relationship for 13 years with his girlfriend Emma.

 In 2024, Currie revealed that he had been diagnosed with Parkinson's disease.